 - Opt for open-air dining if dining out.

 - Check-in at hotels during off-hours, and request rooms that haven’t had occupants lately.

 Staying close to home helps reduce the risks and stress that traveling brings.
 As there are travel options galore across the country, there is no shortage of places to visit.
 Doing so safely will help ensure each trip is rewarding and rejuvenating.

 Traveling in 2022 is much like it was last year.
-With the future of the pandemic still uncertain, safety and vigilance are the traveler’s best tools.
+With the future of travel and the pandemic still uncertain, safety and vigilance are the best tools for successful couples travel.
 When on the road, be prepared for anything.
 Stay calm and be ready to adapt to new changes.
 Understand how to easily cancel or change hotel reservations, and reduce your potential stress.
 Finally, always remember: you don’t have to travel far to get away from it all.
 Sometimes, all you need to recharge is a short trip away.